-The gravity tank fill tube is located near the sliding entrance door.
+The gravity tank fill is located beneath the sliding cushion on the right dinette seat.

-Water Tank Gravity Fill

-(Located near sliding entrance door)
+Water Tank Gravity Fill (Located near sliding entrance door)

--Typical View

-Insert hose into fill opening and turn water supply on.
-Tank is full when water flows from the tank vent tube beneath coach and out of the Gravity Fill door.
+- Remove plug from top of tank. - Insert hose into fill opening and turn water supply on.
+Tank is full when water flows from the tank vent tube beneath coach.